-You can define API services in Design and Automation nodes and push these services to the API Deployer, which in turn deploys the services to (possibly many) API nodes, which are individual servers that do the actual job of answering REST calls.
+You can define API services in Design and Automation nodes and push these services to the API Deployer.
+The API Deployer in turn deploys the services to one or several API nodes, which are individual servers that do the actual job of answering REST calls.

 The main use case for API services is to expose predictive models through a REST API, but it can also expose other types of capabilities, known as endpoints.
 See the API services Concepts for more information.